Telematch de Panoramic

 3. Volley (Volleyball)

-4. Futbol (Football with goalies)
+4. Futbol (Football with goals)

 5. Tenis (Tennis)

-As can be seen on the pictures below, the circuit board looks very similar to the original Magnavox Odyssey one.
+As can be seen in the pictures below, the circuit board looks very similar to the original Magnavox Odyssey one.
 Even the wires of the hand controls are placed like if they were initially removable.

 The system showing its five push-buttons and nearly same Odyssey controllers.